Thelma Golden: Other activities

-In 2009, she presented "How Art Gives Shape to Cultural Change" at the TED conference's 25th anniversary gathering.
+In 2009, Golden presented "How Art Gives Shape to Cultural Change" at the TED conference's 25th anniversary gathering.
 In 2008, she was a member of the advisory team of the Whitney Biennial and in 2007 acted as a juror for the UK Turner Prize.
 In 2004, Golden curated a retrospective of fashion designer Patrick Kelly at the Brooklyn Museum.
 She then co-curated the traveling exhibition Glenn Ligon: Some Changes in 2005.

 Golden serves on the Graduate Committee at the Center for Curatorial Studies at Bard College, is a member of the Association of Art Museum Directors, is on the boards of Creative Time in New York and the Institute of International Visual Arts (inIVA) in London, and was a 2008 Henry Crown Fellow at the Aspen Institute.
 The New York City's cultural advisory committee invited Golden to serve on their committee in 2015.
 In 2016, Golden became a member on the board of trustees at the Los Angeles County Museum of Art (LACMA).

 In 2010, Golden was appointed to the Committee for the Preservation of the White House.
 During Barack Obama's presidency, in 2015, Golden joined the board of directors at the Obama Foundation as she had been asked to organize the design and plan of the presidential library.
 Golden served on the Committee for the Preservation of the White House until 2016.